Practice Area

 Contact an Experienced Racine OWI Attorney

-From offices in Racine, the criminal defense lawyers from Cafferty & Scheidegger defends the rights of people.
-We defend people charged with state and federal criminal offenses throughout Kenosha, Walworth, and Racine counties (Southeastern) Wisconsin.
+From offices in Racine and Kenosha, the criminal defense lawyers at Cafferty & Scheidegger defend people charged with state and federal offenses throughout Racine, Kenosha, and Walworth counties.
 Contact the firm to arrange a free initial consultation with an experienced Racine DUI defense lawyer right away.
 You are welcome to call or text us 24 hours a day at 262-632-5000

 Frequently Asked Questions